MEGA65/mega65-user-guide/README.md

 For MingW32 users, use the `mingw32-make` command where `make` is indicate below.
 Linux and macOS users, simply use `make`.

 `make` or `make all` will build all PDF manuals.
-You can also specify the name of the PDF file to build just one manual.
+You can also specify the name of the PDF file to build just one manual, like so:

-**Note:** It is sometimes necessary to build a PDF _twice_ to be successful.
-LaTeX generates index files during the first build.

 ```
-make mega65-book.pdf
 make mega65-book.pdf
 ```